-The PIN is issued to the student by the college of the major after advisement.
-It is to be used in conjunction with the student identification number generated for each MSU student by the University for accessing the MSU WebWorld system (registration, financial aid, billing, grades, etc.).
+For new or prospective students, the PIN is initially the date of birth (mmddyy), but must be changed by the student upon initial access into the MSU WebWorld system.
+The PIN should consist of 6 digits (no letters), for the WebWorld system to work properly.
+The PIN is to be used in conjunction with the student identification number generated for each MSU student by the University for accessing the MSU WebWorld system (registration, financial aid, billing, grades, etc.).
 This number should be kept secure by the student for personal privacy protection.